 As I conducted my doctoral research, the first theories specific to modern social movements were beginning to emerge.
 In 1977 John McCarthy and Mayer Zald developed the highly influential resource mobilization theory.
 It argued that the mobilization of money, organization and leadership were more important than the existence of grievances in launching and sustaining movements—and marginalized peoples depended on the largesse of more affluent groups to provide these resources.
 In this view, the CRM was led by movement “entrepreneurs” and funded by Northern white liberals and sympathizers.

-At roughly the same time, William Gamson, Charles Tilly and my graduate school classmate Doug McAdam developed political process theory.
+At roughly the same time, the late William Gamson, Charles Tilly and my graduate school classmate Doug McAdam developed political process theory.
 It argues that social movements are struggles for power—the power to change oppressive social conditions.
 Because marginalized groups cannot effectively access normal political processes such as elections, lobbying or courts, they must employ “unruly” tactics to realize their interests.
 As such, movements are insurgencies that engage in conflict with the authorities to pursue social change; effective organization and innovative strategy to outmaneuver repression are key to success.
 The theory also argues that external windows of opportunity, such as the 1954 Supreme Court decision to desegregate schools, must open for movements to succeed because they are too weak on their own.

 Thus, both theories see external factors, such as well-heeled sympathizers and political opportunities, as crucial to the success of movements.
 My immersive interviews with CRM leaders brought me to a different view, which I conceptualized as the indigenous perspective theory.
 It argues that the agency of movements emanates from within oppressed communities—from their institutions, culture and creativity.
 Outside factors such as court rulings are important, but they are usually set in motion and implemented by the community’s actions.
 Movements are generated by grassroots organizers and leaders—the CRM had thousands of them in multiple centers dispersed across the South—and are products of meticulous planning and strategizing.
 Those who participate in them are not isolated individuals; they are embedded in social networks such as church, student or friendship circles.